 All student members of the CSP benefit from the CSP PLI scheme when needed for their pre-registration physiotherapy activity.
-This may be as part of HEI arranged practice-placements or individual work-experience activity.
-Where you do your placement might affect what arrangements are in place?
+This may be as part of HEI arranged practice placements or individual work experience activity.
+Where you do your placement might affect what arrangements are in place.
 Here's our advice to CSP members.

 You must take special care when undertaking placements with the MOD or any military unit and you should talk this through with your clinical placement co-ordinator.
 We are aware that some military units ask students to sign documents that mean the student undertakes to insure the MOD for a wide-range of employer obligations.
 You must not sign these forms, even if it means that regrettably your placement falls through.

-Placements with smaller private physiotherapy practices
+Placements with smaller independent physiotherapy practices

 Placements in social care and the voluntary sector

-Practice placements overseas
+Practice placements overseas / elective placements

 Your CSP insurance is not in force if you cannot prove that you have an appropriate registered supervisor in place.